 Welsh Ambulance Service commends military’s contribution to Covid-19 effort

-The Welsh Ambulance Service has extended thanks to the Armed Forces for its support through the Coronavirus pandemic.
+The Welsh Ambulance Service has extended a thanks to the Armed Forces for its support through the Coronavirus pandemic.

 “Their support has not only strengthened our existing relationships with the Armed Forces community but has opened up new opportunities for collaboration in future.